 Onward to victory.

-Academics: Once a popular choice for good catholic boys to attend a safe college, Notre Dame has transformed into a highly selective and respected academic institution.
-According to the 2009 US News and World Report it is ranked #20 amongst National Universities (down from #17 last year).
-Michigan is ranked #27 on this list.
+Academics: Once a popular choice for good catholic boys to attend college, Notre Dame has become one of the top academic institutions in the country.
+According to the latest US News and World Report it is ranked #19 amongst National Universities.

-Because we don’t play Northwestern this year, Notre Dame is the only school ranked higher than us in the academic ratings.
-With a strong national fan base and popularity amongst subway alumni (people that associate with but never attended the school) there is no doubt a Notre Dame degree can open a lot of doors.
+With no Northwestern on our schedule this year, Notre Dame is once again the only school ranked higher than us in the USNWR ratings.
+With a strong national alumni base and popularity amongst subway alumni (people that associate with but never attended the school), a Notre Dame degree is very valuable.
+I find it interesting the contrast between view of their subway alumni and our non-alum fans.
+We get ridiculed for being “Wal*Mart Wolverines” while they are considered a foundation for the fan base.

-Football program: The 1887 Michigan Wolverines brought football to Notre Dame shutting them out 8-0.
-The next year we beat them three times in the same season.
-But as college football evolved in the early 20th century, Notre Dame’s program got better and better, capturing the national attention with star players, excellent coaching, and compelling stories.
+Football program: In 1887, the Michigan Wolverines introduced football for the first time to Notre Dame and shut them out 8-0.
+In 1888, we beat them three times in the same season.
+Not to be dissuaded, Notre Dame’s program got better and better, capturing the national attention and building an impressive tradition.

-Other Sports: Notre Dame fields an impressive 26 Division I intercollegiate sports.
-Over the years they have won 14 non-football National Championships in six different sports (seven in fencing, two in women’s soccer, two in men’s tennis, and one each in men’s golf, men’s cross country and women’s basketball).
-They compete in the Big East in every sport except football (independent) and hockey (CCHA).
+Other Sports: Notre Dame fields a Title IX friendly 13 men’s and 13 women’s varsity sports teams.
+Most of these teams play in the Big East Conference, the obvious exceptions being football (independent) and hockey (CCHA).
+Over the years they have won National Championships in six different sports (seven in fencing, two in women’s soccer, two in men’s tennis, and one each in men’s golf, men’s cross country and women’s basketball).

-Famous alums: As you expect from a school with the national draw and reputation of Notre Dame they have an extremely lengthy list of notable alumni including many corporate execs, elected officials, and educational leaders.
-Recognizable names include Condoleezza Rice (former US Secretary of State), Eddie DeBartolo Jr (former owner of the San Francisco 49ers), Alan Page (NFL Hall of Famer and Minnesota Supreme Court Judge), Phil Donahue (former TV talk show host), Regis Philbin (Annoying TV personality), Hanna Storm (TV Host), and Don Criqui (sportscaster).
+Famous alums: Notre Dame has an substantial list of notable alumni including many corporate execs, elected officials, and educational leaders.
+Recognizable names include Charlie Weis (KC Chiefs offensive coordinator) George Wendt (Norm from Cheers), and Steve Bartman (brainless Cubs fan).
+They also have Condoleezza Rice (former US Secretary of State), Eddie DeBartolo Jr (former owner of the San Francisco 49ers), Alan Page (NFL Hall of Famer and Minnesota Supreme Court Judge), Phil Donahue (former TV talk show host), Regis Philbin (Annoying TV personality), Hanna Storm (TV Host), and Don Criqui (sportscaster).
 The Notre Dame football team can claim NFL hall of famers Paul Hornung, Joe Montana, Nick Buoniconti, and Dave Casper and many others.
-Other famous football names include Joe Theisman (ESPN Analyst), Tim Brown, Rocket Ismael, and Daniel Ruettiger (The original Rudy).
+Other famous football names include Joe Theisman, Tim Brown, Jerome Bettis, Rocket Ismael, Brady Quinn, and Jimmy Claussen.